exams required to studymin uk

 • Average Cost: £300-£800 per exam cycle, including fees, materials, and coaching.
 Retakes add £150-£250 per attempt.

-• Stat: 40% of 2024 applicants budgeted £500+ for multiple exams required to study in the UK.
+• Stat: A recent tracking survey showed that 40% of international applicants budgeted £500 or more to comfortably cover the multiple exams required to study in the UK.

 Budgeting Tips